Thorns Barbarian Endgame Guide

 • When we cast Challenging Shout, its enhanced version gives us a Thorns boost in proportion to our Maximum Life pool.

-• Death Wish Aspect provides a significant amount of thorns while under the effects of Berserking.
+• Death Wish Aspect provides a significant amount of Thorns while under the effects of Berserking.

 • A large portion of our Thorns comes from the Unique item, Razorplate.
 As far as optional sources go, this should always be the priority when trying to add more damage.